JonathanDutoit/bananada-website/_sections/3_datastory.md

 </div>

-The answer these questions, we can directly analyze which subreddits interact the most with Trump-related subreddits.
+The answer to these questions, we can directly analyze which subreddits interact the most with Trump-related subreddits.

 The visualization below shows only strong links, defined as those above the 90th percentile.
 This focuses on the communities with the highest interaction between Trump-related and non–Trump-related subreddits, helping to keep the graph readable and avoid clutter.
 <div class="clearfix vertical-center">